platformsh/platformsh-docs/src/configuration/services/mongodb.md

 # MongoDB (Database service)

-MongoDB is a cross-platform document-oriented database.
+MongoDB is a cross-platform, document-oriented database.

-See the [MongoDB documentation](https://docs.mongodb.com/manual/) for more information.

 ## Supported versions

 * 3.0

-## Relationship
+## Relationships

 The format exposed in the ``$PLATFORM_RELATIONSHIPS`` [environment variable](/development/variables.md#platformsh-provided-variables):